How well do I convert beta-carotene to vitamin A?

 What are the benefits of beta carotene?

-Beta carotene is considered pre-vitamin but it also known to have certain benefits.
+Beta carotene is considered pre-vitamin, but it also is known to have certain benefits.

-- Antioxidant property: Beta carotene is known for its anti-oxidant property and reduce the presence of free radicals that give rise to chronic diseases.
+- Antioxidant property: Beta carotene is known for its anti-oxidant property and reduces the presence of free radicals that give rise to chronic diseases.